 A female loggerhead takes from 1 to 2 hours to lay about 100 eggs deep in the warm sand.
 The eggs look like ping pong balls - in size, color and shape.
 A sea turtle may nest multiple times in a single season, but once she returns to the sea she does not revisit her nest.
 Most loggerheads skip a year or two before nesting again.

 The marine turtle has been in existence for 120 million years.
 The female mates offshore, then comes up onto the beaches at night to deposit her eggs (clutch).
 Each clutch can hold 80 to 150 eggs.
 She covers the clutch with sand, and returns to the sea and never sees her hatchlings again.

-Incubation temperatures determine the sex with cooler temperatures producing males.
-In 45-55 days, the hatchlings work their way to the surface.
+After incubating for about 45-55 days, 2" baby turtles hatch but usually remain in the nest for several days.
 If the surface sand is hot, they settle down and wait for cooler sand at night.
 In the dark, birds are less likely to spot them crawling to the shoreline.
 Their natural instinct is to crawl toward the natural glow of light on the horizon.
 Scientists estimate that only 1 in 1000 hatchlings will live to reproduce, some 20-25 years later.